 |Glass||$150 - $175|

 Most porches are built with a wooden frame like the roof of your home.
-This costs $4 a board foot on average.
-You may have a metal frame, such as if you wanted to have a clear glass roof.
-In this case, your costs are closer to $8 per board foot.
+This costs $4 to $6 a board foot on average.
+You can also build your roof with a metal frame, such as if you wanted to have a clear glass roof.
+In this case, your costs are closer to $8 to $10 per board foot.

-Like the roof of your home, your porch roof can be finished in various ways, which completes it and gives your porch style and durability.
+Like the roof of your home, your roof can be finished in various ways, which completes it and gives your porch style and durability.
+Below are the most common styles for roofs.

 Porticos are small porches, so the roof is also small.
 It is usually a very simple gable roof.
 This means it has a single peak in the center so that the rainwater drains to the sides.
 However, a portico can have a shed roof.
 These are usually used if your home is modern or the portico is smaller.

-A hip porch roof is a popular roof style.
+A hip roof is a popular roof style.
 In this case, your roof forms more of a pyramid than a triangle.
 It slopes evenly to the front of your porch and each side.
-While a hipped roof on a house slopes to the back, the porch roof usually starts at the house and slopes outward.
+While a hipped roof on a house slopes to the back, the roof usually starts at the house and slopes outward.
 This is a great roof for adding substance to the front of your home.
-If you have a larger porch and want to build up the roof to become part of the architecture, a hipped porch roof is a good choice.
+If you have a larger porch and want to build up the roof to become part of the architecture, this type of roof is a good choice.

 Your porch roof can be finished in many materials.
 It is most common to match your porch’s roof to your home’s roof.
 This gives you the most cohesive look.
 However, you can mix and match, particularly for modern homes where you may want a different look.